As a patient you have the right:

 - To formulate an Advance Directive (Living will, Healthcare Proxy or Durable Power of Attorney for Healthcare, Psychiatric Advanced Directive) concerning treatment, and to have hospital staff and practitioners who provide care in the hospital comply with these directives to the extent permitted by law and hospital policy.

 - To have you or your representative make informed decisions regarding your care.
 To participate in the development and implementation of your treatment/care plan, and discharge plan.
-To hear about your illness or injury and the treatment Except in emergencies, this information shall include a description of the procedure or treatment, the medically significant risks involved, alternative course of all treatments to include psychotropic medications or non-treatment and the risks involved in each.
+To hear about your illness or injury and the treatment choices.
+Except in emergencies, this information shall include a description of the procedure or treatment, the medically significant risks involved, alternative course of all treatments to include psychotropic medications or non-treatment and the risks involved in each.
 To receive assistance from a family member, representative, or other individual in understanding, protecting, or exercising your rights.

 - To refuse examination or withdraw consent for treatment before treatment is initiated.
 To decline services by students.